Learn about tools that will help you create your unique style

 You can drag these rows of settings up and down to adjust the position of their instances on the canvas.

 You can temporarily disable some of the settings, by clicking the eye icon in front of the row.

 To delete a row of settings, select it and click the trash icon.

 All these things are shown in the next demo.
-It presents an object with a single fill and three borders.
+It presents layer with a single fill and three borders.

-Color controls appear in all styling sections (except for blurs) and serve for defining the color of the selected object or its borders or shadows.
+Color controls appear in all styling sections (except for blurs) and serve for defining the color of the selected layer or its borders or shadows.

 - Click the color box and use the color picker.